nzayem/nzayem/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-Here is my Profile on [JetBrains Academy](https://hyperskill.org/profile/41405991) where activity stats can be found including completed topics, solved problems, progress by track, projects... 💪

 🌱 I’m currently learning and working with Java, Python and related Frameworks (Spring, Django...) at the limit of time I have.